WHAT IS MINDFULNESS IN NATURE?

 Meet your limiting beliefs and obstacles in being in a group, which includes our family of origin issues.

-Gardening, Permaculture & Food Sovereignty
+Nourishment, Permaculture & Food Sovereignty

 “Organic gardening and ecological farming is rooted in and encourages local stewardship and protection of land and water resources; it works in harmony with natural ecosystems to sustain diversity, complexity, and real health in the garden and in the wider community. “